MicrosoftDocs/mixed-reality/mixed-reality-docs/spatial-mapping.md

 The surface meshes provided by spatial mapping may not be particularly 'clean'.
 Thus it is important to visualize them appropriately.
 Traditional lighting calculations may highlight errors in surface normals in a visually distracting manner, whilst 'clean' textures projected onto the surface may help to give it a tidier appearance.
 It is also possible to perform [mesh processing](spatial-mapping.md#mesh-processing) to improve mesh properties, before the surfaces are rendered.

+> [!NOTE]
+> HoloLens 2 implements a new [Scene Understanding Runtime](scene-understanding.md), that provides Mixed Reality developers with a structured, high-level environment representation designed to simplify the implementation of placement, occlusion, physics and navigation.

 ## Using The Surface Observer

 The starting point for spatial mapping is the surface observer.
 Program flow is as follows: